xxfoundation/elixxir-docs/message_pickup.md

 to a message spool, the message is instead passed on to the mixnet service plugin which then can determine the fate of the message.

+### Pseudo Code Cryptographic Function Glossary

+* |: byte concatenation

+* H(x): H is a cryptographic hash function.
+Usually in our implementation this is Blake2b.

 ## The xx network Gateway wire protocol

 * elixxir:comms/messages/messages.proto: Defines all of services and structures